-What is demand-side platform (DSP)?
-DSP by SmartyAds provides really unlimited access to the programmatic media buying, advanced targeting (including targeting settings for ultimate precision: frequency capping, dayparting, dynamic retargeting, IP targeting), many types of programmatic advertising deals, and real-time campaign tracking.
+What is a demand-side platform (DSP)?
+DSP by SmartyAds provides really unlimited access to programmatic media buying, advanced targeting (including targeting settings for ultimate precision: frequency capping, dayparting, dynamic retargeting, IP targeting), many types of programmatic advertising deals, and real-time campaign tracking.

 The good news is that you can get the best results on SmartyAds DSP while you place ads on desktop and mobile web, and of course in apps.
-Here you can also find support for the vast majority of channels, verticals, and formats suitable for specific guidelines.
+Here you can also find support for the vast majority of channels, verticals, banner advertising formats, and video ads suitable for specific guidelines.

 We accumulate the best global inventory and finest online advertising traffic so that your banners could easily attract attention and convert into outstanding memorability and lots of user clicks.